Date of birth

 His crowning season came in 2011/12 under Brian McDermott.
 The Republic of Ireland international welded a solid partnership with Kaspars Gorkss to help win promotion back to the Premier League, picking up the supporters’ Player of the Season vote in the process.

 That season he started 47 games and led the way to 17 clean sheets, also managing to chip in with a solid five goals from centre back.

-The premier league provided a very different challenge for the Irishman, being rotated for Sean Morrison and new comer Adrian Mariappa, Pearce wasn’t able to see a run of games where he could perfect his form, and the Royals were subsequently relegated but Pearce’s appearances at the top flight didn’t go unnoticed – rumours were that Liverpool where interested in the centre-backs services although an official bid was never made.
+The premier league provided a very different challenge for the Irishman, being rotated for Sean Morrison and new comer Adrian Mariappa, Pearce wasn’t able to see a run of games where he could perfect his form, and the Royals were subsequently relegated but Pearce’s appearances at the top flight didn’t go unnoticed – rumours were that Liverpool were interested in the centre-back's services although an official bid was never made.

-Back in the Championship and Pearcy found himself a regular again, and his presence in the back four was almost enough to instantly guide the club back to the top flight, missing out on a Play-off run to Brighton on the final day.
+Back in the Championship and Pearcy found himself a regular again, and his presence in the back four was almost enough to instantly guide the club back to the top flight, missing out on a play-off run to Brighton on the final day.

 Upon the expiry of his contract, Derby acquired the Irishman’s services on a three-year deal, ending a nine-year stay in the heart of Berkshire and leaving behind a host of fond memories.